What Causes a Spinal Headache?

-A spinal headache can occur as a result of a procedure such as a spinal tap (lumbar puncture) or epidural block (such as that performed during a woman's labor and delivery).
-In these procedures, a needle is placed within the fluid-filled space surrounding the spinal cord.
-This creates a passage for the spinal fluid to leak out, changing the fluid pressure around the brain and spinal cord.
-If enough of the fluid leaks out, a spinal headache may develop.
+During a spinal tap, a needle is placed within the fluid-filled space that surrounds your spinal cord.
+This creates a passage for the spinal fluid to leak out, which changes the fluid pressure around your brain and spinal cord.
+If enough of the fluid leaks out, you may get a spinal headache.

 What Are the Symptoms of a Spinal Headache?